COLLABORATIVE INDIVIDUALIZED SUPPORTIVE

 CANADA’S FIRST PRIVATE EATING DISORDER TREATMENT CENTRE

-Since we first opened our doors in 1998, Westwind has continued to provide a safe space to heal, grow and learn.
+Westwind was founded in 1998 by Bryan Gusdal, as Canada's first private eating disorder treatment centre.
+Since we first opened our doors, Westwind has continued to provide a safe space to heal and grow.

 no formal diagnosis required

 ease of admission

 we welcome clients from around the world

 Westwind Counselling is committed to promoting mindful eating, body acceptance and emotional wellness to individuals around the world!